- Position: Clinical Faculty

 Campus Address: Sloan Hall 204, Central Michigan University, Mount Pleasant, MI 48859

 Dr. Larissa Niec received her doctoral degree in clinical child psychology from Case Western Reserve University and completed a post-doctoral fellowship with a specialty in child maltreatment at the University of Oklahoma Health Sciences Center, Center on Child Abuse and Neglect.
-Dr Niec is director of the Parent-Child Interaction Therapy Clinic at CMU.
-Currently, she is the principal investigator of an NIMH-funded project to evaluate the relative efficacy of group and individual PCIT.
-Dr. Niec has numerous conference presentations and publications on disruptive behavior disorders, child maltreatment, and PCIT.
+Dr. Niec is director of the Center for Children, Families and Communities and a parent-child interaction therapy (PCIT) master trainer.
+Dr. Niec's primary research goal is to increase access to evidence-based services for underserved children and families, with an emphasis on parenting interventions and prevention.
+Dr. Niec conducts PCIT training nationally and internationally.

 Solomon, D. T., Niec, L. N., & Schoonover, C. (2017).
 The impact of foster parent training on parenting skills and child disruptive behavior: A meta-analysis.